HMCL-dev/HMCL/README.md

 ## Introduction

-HMCL is a cross-platform Minecraft launcher which supports Mod Management, Game Customizing, Auto Installing (Forge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.
+HMCL is a cross-platform Minecraft launcher which supports Mod Management, Game Customizing, Auto Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.

 HMCL has amazing cross-platform capabilities.
 It can not only run on different operating systems such as Windows, Linux, and macOS,